slatedocs/slate/source/includes/_endpoint-dataset.md

 The fields are specified with the namespace they refer to, like `"variables.fieldname"` and `"datasets.fieldname"`.
 The namespace is the same as the key where the relevant search results are returned.
 Performing a search with an invalid field will pinpoint the invalid one and provide the list of accepted values.

+Providing a Scope:

+`scope` parameter must be a JSON array containing the name of the fields that should be used to resolve the query.
+Much like `projection` paramter this one accepts a list of fields with their namespace (`datasets` or `variables`).
+T he provided query will be looked up only in the specified fields if a `scope` is provided.
+A special field name `*` is accepted to specify that default fields should be looked for a specific namespace.
+A scope like `dataset.name, variables.*` will search the query in the default variable fields and in dataset name.

 Allowable filter parameters: